-2. This Journal accepts Original Papers, Review Articles, Case Report, How to Do It, Short Communications and Letters to the Editor in the fields of Surgery and Trauma.
-The use of Orcid ID is mandatory for all authors. also, 70% of references you should be from PubMed articles.
+2. This Journal accepts Original Papers, Review Articles, Case reports, How to Do It, Short Communications, and Letters to the Editor in the fields of Surgery and Trauma.
+Use of the Orcid ID is mandatory for the Corresponding Author.

 3.Submission: Submission steps: